 → (3) banks’ demand for more reserves (high-powered money) when they need to clear obligations.

 → (4) the central bank creates the needed reserves.

 This crucial point about the direction of causation in the relationship between money supply and output/prices is discussed by Joan Robinson:

 “The correlations to be explained [sc. in the relationship between money supply and real output] could be set out in quantity theory terms if the equation were read right-handed.
 Thus we might suggest that a marked rise in the level of activity is likely to be preceded by an increase in the supply of money (if M is widely defined) or in the velocity of circulation (if M is narrowly defined) because a rise in the wage bill and in borrowing for working capital is likely to precede an increase in the value of output appearing in the statistics.
 Or that a fall in activity sharp enough to cause losses deprives the banks of credit-worthy borrowers and brings a contraction in their position.
 But the tradition of Chicago consists in reading the equation from left to right.
 Then the observed relations are interpreted without any hypothesis at all except post hoc ergo propter hoc.”
-(Robinson 1970: 510–511).So what we can say is that, in contrast to the quantity theory, money supply changes are often the effect of changes in credit demand, production and economic activity, then the cause of the latter phenomena.
+(Robinson 1970: 510–511).So what we can say is that – in contrast to the quantity theory – money supply changes are often the effect of changes in credit demand, production and economic activity, and not the cause of the latter phenomena.